HubSpot contacts analytics

 We've reached the final API call.
 Once the processing is done a variable named "toBePosted" will contain the result in the desired format.
 This variable and the Id read in the previous steps from the contact object it's all we need to close the loop and post back to HubSpot.

 And check the results!

 A sales use case was implemented.
 Fresh and valuable news about each contact from the CRM is being aggregated as a note in the contact view.
-Once a day new content will be uploaded and displayed in Hubspot for the sales person to browse.
+Once a day new content will be uploaded and displayed in HubSpot for the salesperson to browse.

 The format of the aided information can vary and it's not limited to the news link - categorization combination.
 Instead of using the name of the company as input for the news query one can use the contact name.
-Possibilities are multifold.
+Possibilities are multi-fold.

 One can make use of sentiment analysis APIs or translation APIs.
-This is just a proof of concept showing that with PROCESIO you can bridge two complementary tools in order to simplify the life of the user and why not the whole department's activity.
+This is just a proof of concept showing that with PROCESIO you can bridge two complementary tools to simplify the life of the user and why not the whole department's activity.

-Imagination is the only limit!
+Going forward, imagination is the only limit!